Welcome to Bethany Class!

 - Reading record (Friday)

-- PE Days (Wednesday and Thursday): On these days your child should wear their PE kit and trainers.
+- PE Days (Wednesday and Thursday): On these days your child should wear their PE kit and trainers ( plain and suitable for school ).
 Earrings must be removed.

 - Long hair should be tied back every day.

 - Wednesday: come to school in PE kit - specialist teacher will inform children which term is in hall and which term is outside.

 - Thursday: come to school in PE kit - outside whenever possible so children need to be prepared to be out in cool/cold and possibly damp weather.

 - Friday: Bring in Reading Records so we can see them and enjoy talking together about what the children are reading.
 We can also reward those who are doing well with 'Dojos' (house points) and certificates in assembly when they reach the milestones of 50, 100 and 150 reads.

 - Friday: Spelling Test

 - Birthdays: On your child’s birthday, we ask that they do not bring sweets for their friends, but if they would like to donate a book to the class for the book corner instead, then it would be greatly appreciated.
 They can also come to school in their own clothes on their birthday, or on the nearest school day if their birthday falls at the weekend or in the holidays.